AIMet-Lab/SECURED-Framework-Verification/README.md

 Key elements of this repository include:

-- The OWL file representing the SECURED Ontology and Knowledge Graph (KG).
+- The OWL file representing the SECURED ontology.
 - Documentation on the modeling of system components, data flows, and threats.
 - Rules for security verification and automated reasoning.